aschuerch/Microbial-Genomics-2018/setup.md

 ## Windows
 ### Putty
-You will need a terminal program to access the HPC cluster.
+You will need a terminal program to access the remote machine.
 This is already available on Mac and Linux.
 - Go to the [Putty download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 - Click on putty.exe link to download the install file
 - To use it, double-click on the download file